the-prism/website/README.md

 # Bootstrap

 Bootstrap is used for the css in it's uncompiled sass format in the css folder.
 Compilation is configured in the `_config.yml` file.
-The current version of the source files is `4.0 beta 3`.
-Future update may be required once 4.0 is out of beta.
+The current version of the source files is `4.0`.
+Future update may be required for patches.

 [More info here](https://getbootstrap.com/docs/4.0/getting-started/introduction/)